 CDC Issues Recommendations About Dangers of Heater-Coolers

-The Centers For Disease Control and Prevention recently issued recommendations to health officials, healthcare providers and facilities to keep an eye out for nontuberculous mycobacteriumcan infections among patients who have undergone cardiac surgery, and to take all necessary precautions in order to prevent such illnesses.
+The Centers For Disease Control and Prevention recently issued recommendations to health officials, healthcare providers, and facilities to keep an eye out for nontuberculous mycobacterium infections among patients who have undergone cardiac surgery and to take all necessary precautions in order to prevent such illnesses.

 “The most important action to protect patients will be to remove contaminated heater-coolers from operating rooms, and ensure that those in service are correctly maintained,” the agency issued in a statement.
 “Patients who might have been exposed to NTM during a surgical procedure should continue to look for signs of potential infection and keep in touch with their clinicians for further evaluation.
 Due to the potentially long delay between exposure to NTM and manifestation of clinical infection (up to several years), identifying infections related to the use of heater-cooler devices can be challenging.”

-Our heater-cooler lawyers can help if you or someone you care about contracted a severe — or possibly fatal — infection as a result of being exposed to bacteria from a contaminated heater-cooler device.
-Our top heater-cooler lawyers are handling individual litigation nationwide and currently accepting new heater-cooler cases in all 50 states.
+Our heater-cooler systems lawyers can help if you or someone you care about contracted a severe — or possibly fatal — infection as a result of being exposed to bacteria from a contaminated heater-cooler device.

 The criteria for filing a heater-cooler infection lawsuit include the following: